To The 43 Roommates I’ve Lived With

 My second year, I moved into an apartment off-campus with two friends.
 I got closer with one of them who evolved into my BFF.
 Living with the BFF was exciting in every way.
-Grocery shopping together, making pretty much every mundane task a moment for jokes and silliness, writing each other notes, yeah, we were kind of like a married couple – we even fought sometimes (over AOL IM, no less).
+Grocery shopping together, making pretty much every mundane task a moment for jokes and silliness, writing each other notes, all around silliness.
 I’m sure we would have kept living together; however, she ended up moving across the country after that year so I needed to find a new set of roomies.
 (Count: 4)

 After entering into an existential turmoil after college graduation, I moved west to San Francisco to work for AmeriCorps.
-There I had the great privilege the first couple of years of living in 4-bedroom houses in the Peninsula (San Mateo, Redwood City), shared with various women of whom the majority were several years older than me.
-They were such a joy to live with.
+There I had the great privilege the first couple of years of living in two different 4-bedroom houses in the Peninsula (San Mateo, Redwood City), shared with various women of whom the majority were several years older than me.
+My first place was in San Mateo, where I lived my first six months in a cute neighborhood on 25th Ave with Alex, TJ and Sam (all girls).
+Then I found a new place in Redwood City with an amazing terrace and fruit trees in the backyard.
+Lori, Bea, Natalia, Steph and Ashley were such a joy to live with.
 (Count: 15)

 The next few years I bounced around my SF social network, living with various people from my friend group.
 San Francisco is a really tough place to live affordably, so that meant living in dining rooms or not having a living room because it was someone else’s bedroom, and paying around $900 a month for the privilege.
 I hear rent prices have gone WAY up since then!
 I’m grateful I had the chance to live with those different friends – Ana, Mina, Lindsay (+ cats), Ashley, Sara – those were unforgettable times!
 I spent the longest time with Sara and Ashley in an awesome old house in the Sunset.
-Ping pong on the dining room table, weekend outings to Target, homemade brunches, endless laughter, spying on the neighbor’s cat, and all around silliness.
+Ping pong on the dining room table, Friday night outings to Target, grocery runs, homemade brunches, endless laughter, spying on the neighbor’s cat, and other shenanigans.
 (Count: 22, including 2 other girls who weren’t previously part of the friend group)

 Enter 2013, the Year Of International Adventure.
 I moved to Bilbao.
 I lived in 2 different places that year and enjoyed my time with Cris, then Carlos and Isa.
 The next year, 2014, I headed half an hour west to Castro-Urdiales where I shared a flat with Manon, a French girl teaching at my school.
 We lived in the historic area of town where the bar downstairs blasted music at all hours.
 I liked that place, though, and our get-togethers with downstairs American neighbors Mike & Mechelle.
 (Count: 26)